 Private Fencing Lessons

-Private lessons are a vital part of a fencers training program.
-Private lessons for fencers who are actively training for competition usually includes two or more private lessons each week during the fencing season.
+Private lessons are a vital part of any fencer’s competitive training program.
+Upon completion of eight weeks of the Introductory program and Coach approval fencers may begin private lessons.
+Fencers who are actively training for competition usually take two or more private lessons each week during the fencing season.

 Private Lesson Policies